neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

   privilegeTargets:
     'Neos\ContentRepository\Security\Authorization\Privilege\Node\EditNodePrivilege':
-      # This privilegeTarget must be defined, so that we switch to a "whitelist" approach
+      # This privilegeTarget must be defined, so that we switch to an "allowlist" approach
       'Neos.Demo:EditAllNodes':
         matcher: 'TRUE'